gayathrig269/Brain_Tumor_Detection_CNN_Models/README.md

 ## A. Datasets
 1. Kaggle dataset
    Size : 8 MB

 This dataset contains MRI scans of 2 classes, YES - 1 encoded for tumor, NO - 0 encoded for no tumor.
 URL : https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection

-2. Brain Tumor Dataset, made publicly available by Cheng, Southern Medical University Size : 838 MB
+2. Brain Tumor Dataset
+   Made publicly available by Cheng, Southern Medical University Size : 838 MB

 This dataset contains 3064 Brain MRI images in .mat format, which was converted to .npy format for better visualization.
 URL : https://figshare.com/articles/dataset/brain_tumor_dataset/1512427/5?file=7953679